gan-police/audiodeepfake-detection/README.md

 ## Issues
-As we use a port of the Adam optimizer of the python module pytorch, we recommend to use torch 1.13.0, torchaudio 0.13.0 and cuda 11.
+As we use the Adam optimizer of the python module pytorch, we recommend to use torch 2.0.0, torchaudio 2.0.0 and cuda 11.7.

 ## Citation
 This work is in the public domain.
 Feel free to use my material, but please cite it properly.
 ```
-@misc{Gasenzer2023cwtaudiofreqdec,
-  publisher = {Rheinische Friedrich-Wilhelms Universität Bonn.},
-       year = {2023},
-      title = {Erkennung von Audiodeepfakes mithilfe von kontinuierlichen Wavelet-Transformationen},
-    address = {Bonn},
-     author = {Gasenzer, Konstantin and Wolter, Moritz},
+@misc{gasenzerwolter2023generalizingadf,
+      title={Towards generalizing deep-audio fake detection networks},
+      author={Konstantin Gasenzer and Moritz Wolter},
+      year={2023},
+      eprint={2305.13033},
+      archivePrefix={arXiv},
+      primaryClass={cs.SD}
 }
 ```